 Why are Zytiga and Xtandi added to ADT and not substituted for ADT?

 ADT is designed to stop the production of the testicular androgens which account for a large portion of all the androgen production in the male body.
-However, additional androgen production continues from the adrenal glands as well as from the prostate cancer cells!
-ADT does not stop the androgen production from the adrenal glands and the cancer cells, but through the development of mutations in the cancer cells, can support the growth of the prostate cancer despite a man being castrated.
+However, additional androgen production continues from the adrenal glands as well as from the prostate cancer cells when a man is on first-line ADT!
+Firstline ADT does not stop the androgen production from the adrenal glands or from the cancer cells.
+Resulting from the development of mutations in the cancer cells, the cancer can eventually support itself just on the androgens created by the adrenals and the cancer cells themselves despite a man being technically castrate.

 By Joel T Nowak, MA, MSW